clairesunstudio/clairesun-netlify-app-new/src/pages/project/fresh-media.md

 ## Part II: LED Dinoflagellates

-The second piece consists of a water tank and approximately 20 LEDs that are floating on the water.
+The second piece consists of a tank of water and approximately 20 LEDs, each sealed in a pingpong ball in order to float on the water.
 The floating lights were devised to respond to the water movements — see the schematic for how they worked.

 <lightbox col='4'>
     <rehype-image src="freshmedia-dino_design-01.jpg" text="text"></rehype-image>